Smart Contracts

 | CategoryRegistry | Seeded discovery category metadata | No |

-| LaunchDistributionPool | 64M LREP launch rewards: 35M verified/referral, 25M anchor-gated earned rater, and 4M legacy users | No |
+| LaunchDistributionPool | 75M LREP launch distribution: 42M verified/referral, 24M anchor-gated earned rater rewards, and 9M legacy contributor vesting with 27-month claim expiry | No |

-| QuestionRewardPoolEscrow | Question-scoped LREP or USDC custody, voter rewards, and the frontend-operator reward share | No |
+| QuestionRewardPoolEscrow | Question-scoped LREP or USDC custody, voter rewards, and the frontend-operator reward share | Transparent |

 | FeedbackBonusEscrow | Question-scoped USDC bonuses for awarded voter feedback hashes | Transparent |